Localization detection based on quantum dynamics: Introduction

-Recently, new approaches using quantum annealers have been studied to simulate properties of disordered quantum systems~\cite{king2018,harris2018,kairys2020,bando2020,bando2021,king2021a,king2021b,filho2022}.
-Probing MBL is also in the scope of applying quantum annealers and quantum computers.
+Recently, new approaches using quantum annealers were studied to simulate the properties of disordered quantum systems~\cite{king2018,harris2018,kairys2020,bando2020,bando2021,king2021a,king2021b,filho2022}.
+Probing MBL is also within the scope of quantum annealers and quantum computers.
 Although current quantum devices are still noisy and cannot compute exact eigenstates, some dynamical characteristics of MBL are robust against noise.
 In the localized phase, local quantities are conserved to some extent.
-For example, the local magnetization remembers its initial value after some time evolution, which is called a memory effect.
-A recent experiment using a quantum annealer detected the localization transition through magnetization measurements at the end of time evolution~\cite{filho2022}.
+For example, if the initial state is the all-spin-up state, the magnetization maintains a large value because of the initial state memory.
+The magnetization, in this case, is similar to the imbalance in an atomic system in the sense that the memory effect characterizes localization.
+A recent experiment using a quantum annealer detected the localization transition through magnetization measurements at the end of the time evolution~\cite{filho2022}.

-This work investigates localization detection based on quantum dynamics in a disordered quantum spin chain.
-Magnetization is a simple quantity measured easily on quantum devices.
-We also employ another measurable quantity, twist overlap.
-The twist overlap is a quantity proposed to detect the MBL transition and measures how much an eigenstate overlaps with its twisted state~\cite{kutsuzawa2022}.
-The twisted state is obtained by applying the twist operator that rotates spins over the chain with gradually increasing angles.
-The twist overlap almost vanishes for thermal eigenstates, while it has some finite value for localized ones~\cite{kutsuzawa2022}.
-The twist overlap can be evaluated with the state after time evolution.
-Although the state to which the twist operator applies is not always an eigenstate, we expect the twist overlap evaluated at the end of time evolution to behave differently between the thermal and localized phases.
-The twist overlap is convenient for localization detection in quantum devices because it is easily obtained from the measurement of each spin.
+This study investigated localization detection based on quantum dynamics in a disordered quantum spin chain.
+Magnetization is a simple quantity that can be easily measured in quantum devices.
+We also employed another measurable quantity, the twist overlap.
+The twist overlap is a quantity proposed to detect the MBL transition and measures the extent to which an eigenstate overlaps with its twisted state~\cite{kutsuzawa2022}.
+A twisted state is obtained by applying a twist operator that rotates spins over the chain at gradually increasing angles.
+The twist overlap almost vanishes for thermal eigenstates, whereas it has a finite value for localized ones~\cite{kutsuzawa2022}.
+The twist overlap can also be evaluated using the state after time evolution.
+Using the twist overlap is convenient for localization detection in quantum devices because it can be easily obtained from the measurement of each spin.